bright-bassey/bidPower/README.md

 #### Manual Testing

-1. Register a new user account
-2. Create a new auction room
+1. Create a new auction room
-3. Join an existing auction room
+2. Join an existing auction room
+3. Chat in bidding rooms
 4. Place bids on items
-5. Test real-time updates
+5. Receive real-time updates
-6. Process payments for won auctions

-#### Automated Testing

-Each service contains its own test suite.
-To run tests for a specific service:

 1. Navigate to the service directory: